Edwinzero/pjpaulpj.github.io/_pages/about.md

 ---

 ### Work
 I work as an Associate with [IDinsight](http://idinsight.org/).
-I'm currently stationed in Andhra Pradesh, India, evaluating the impact of a integrated agricultural extension programme.
+I'm currently stationed in New Delhi, India.

 ### Life